chadac/golang/src/cmd/compile/README.md

 #### Testing your changes

-* Be sure to read the [Quickly testing your changes](https://golang.dev/doc/contribute#quick_test) section of the Go Contribution Guide.
+* Be sure to read the [Quickly testing your changes](https://golang.dev/doc/contribute#quick_test) section of the Golang Contribution Guide.

 * Some tests live within the cmd/compile packages and can be run by `golang test ./...` or similar, but many cmd/compile tests are in the top-level